-How to cope with having fleshy human brain
+How to cope with having a fleshy human brain

 So, what is personal knowledge management?
 TLDR, it's a process of organizing your tasks, thoughts and information important to you, so a fairly useful practice.